alice-lg/alice-lg/README.md

 make
 ```
 Your Alice_LG source will now be located at `~/go/src/alice-lg` and your alice-LG executable should be at `~/go/src/alice-lg/bin/alice-lg-linux-amd64`

-### Installing and configuring golang
-Alice requires a working (and configured) `golang` installation
-for the backend.
-If you are already set up for go then just skip ahead!

-A full guide on setting up golang can be found at: https://golang.org/doc/install

-The frontend requires `npm` for building.

-Clone this repository in your go workspace and type
-`make`

-This will download all required *go* and *js* dependencies
-and will start building alice.

 ## Installation